k3an3/InshtantMeshenger/doc/style_guide.md

 ## Indentation

 Use tabs.
-Rationale: Brain cells
+Rationale: C++ is a very indentation-heavy language.
+Using tabs allows individual choice over how deep indentation levels should be.
+This means that if you have a wide screen, you can widen up your indentation for easier reading.

 ## Column Width

 Maintain 80 character columns, assuming a tab width of 4 columns.
-This is a compromise between the 8 column tradition, as has been established for over half a certury, and the practical limitations of C++ as a very highly indented language.
+This is a compromise between the 8 column tradition, as has been established for decades, and the practical limitations of C++ as a very highly indented language.

 However, because we are using tab characters rather than heretical spaces, if